 How do I know my dog will come to me when he sees wildlife, cars, or some other exciting thing in the wild open world??
 The answer is simple, the process is simple.
-The answer is training, lots and lots of training in lots of situations and environments.
+The answer is dog training in Evergreen, lots and lots of training in lots of situations and environments.
 The process is to reward correct behavior and avoid making mistakes with my dog.
 I have to know his limitations, work toward his strengths and build a foundation of successful outcomes.

 As a Modern Methods dog trainer, I am continually looking to build on my education and understanding of how to motivate, communicate and teach my dog.
 Currently, the topic of the recall (coming when called) has come up.
 Wouldn’t life be great if your dog came when called?
 In a positive loving environment, this is what I am an expert at teaching.